CamilaUlmetePais/Crutch-Word-Finder/README.md

   * Put your draft in a word processor (Word, GDocs, even Windows Notepad), and do a search and replace.
 Replace all quotes (") with a space.
 Don't skip this step!
 Ruby uses quotes to determine the beginning and end of the text, so having any quotes inside your text will make the script crash quite spectacularly.
     * Make sure you're replacing all three types of quotes: normal quotes ("), opening smart quotes (“), and closing smart quotes (”).
   * Download the file `crutch_word_finder.rb` to your computer and open it with an app like notepad, notepad++, sublime text, etc.
-  * Paste the quote-less text inside the quotes to the right of `text`, replacing the Lorem Ipsum placeholder text.
+  * Paste the quote-less text inside the quotes to the right of `text` in line 3, replacing the Lorem Ipsum placeholder text.
-  * Add any words you want excluded from the results to `excluded_words` following exactly the format of the words already there: each word wrapped in quotes, separated with a comma (outside of the quotes).
+  * Add any words you want excluded from the results to `excluded_words` in line 1 following exactly the format of the words already there: each word wrapped in quotes, separated with a comma (outside of the quotes).
 No comma after the last word.
     * These could be names of characters or places, or you could even build your own set for a different language.
 I'm excluding the most common words in the english language so that they don't pollute the results.
   * By default, this script will show you all the words you've used more than 3 times.
-If you want to change that (let's say, to only see words you've used more than 5 times), simply change the number in line 15.
+If you want to change that (let's say, to only see words you've used more than 5 times), simply change the number in line 11.
 If you replace the 3 for a 5, the script will only show you words you've used more than 5 times.
   * Save the file.
 This will be the ready-to-use script.

 ## To run online (no install required):